mkrultra/space-reads/README.md

 * Into the Black: The Extraordinary Untold Story of the First Flight of the Space Shuttle Columbia and the Astronauts Who Flew Her (Rowland White) - An excellent history of the shuttle program.
 [WorldCat](https://www.worldcat.org/title/into-the-black-the-extraordinary-untold-story-of-the-first-flight-of-the-space-shuttle-columbia-and-the-astronauts-who-flew-her/oclc/913337277) [Amazon](https://www.amazon.com/Into-Black-Extraordinary-Columbia-Astronauts/dp/1501123629) [IndieBound](https://www.indiebound.org/book/9781501123634)
 * Chasing Space: An Astronaut's Story of Grit, Grace, and Second Chances (Leland Melvin) - Everyone's favorite astronaut behind the world's best astronaut photo.
 [WorldCat](https://www.worldcat.org/title/chasing-space-an-astronauts-story-of-grit-grace-and-second-chances/oclc/957636022) [Amazon](https://www.amazon.com/Chasing-Space-Astronauts-Second-Chances/dp/0062496727) [IndieBound](https://www.indiebound.org/book/9780062496720)
 * Riding Rockets: The Outrageous Tales of a Space Shuttle Astronaut (Mike Mullane) - Another great autobiography, very sincere and well done.
 His writing about Challenger wrecked me.
 [WorldCat](https://www.worldcat.org/title/riding-rockets-the-outrageous-tales-of-a-space-shuttle-astronaut/oclc/62118471) [Amazon](https://www.amazon.com/Riding-Rockets-Outrageous-Shuttle-Astronaut/dp/0743276833) [IndieBound](https://www.indiebound.org/book/9780743276832)

+### Missions

+* Chasing New Horizons: Inside the Epic First Mission to Pluto (Alan Stern, David Grinspoon) - The book on the New Horizons mission, detailing how it came to be, the politics of its mission (and the infighting), and the sheer engineering required for something so incredible.
+[WorldCat](https://www.worldcat.org/title/chasing-new-horizons-inside-the-epic-first-mission-to-pluto/oclc/1033675407) [Amazon](https://www.amazon.com/Chasing-New-Horizons-Inside-Mission/dp/1250098963) [IndieBound](https://www.indiebound.org/book/9781250098962)

+* The Design and Engineering of Curiosity: How the Mars Rover Performs Its Job (Emily Lakdawalla) - THE book on Curiosity, how it was built, what it does, and how it works (and why it's such a big deal).
+If you were curious about anything regarding Curiosity, this book has it.
+[WorldCat](http://www.worldcat.org/title/design-and-engineering-of-curiosity-how-the-mars-rover-performs-its-job/oclc/1030303276) [Amazon](https://www.amazon.com/Design-Engineering-Curiosity-Performs-Springer/dp/3319681443) [IndieBound](https://www.indiebound.org/book/9783319681443)

 ### Astronomy and Astrophysics